 Consuming whole grains like brown rice can help prevent or improve several health conditions, including diabetes and heart disease.

-Not to mention, swapping refined grains like white rice for brown rice may even help you lose weight.
+Not to mention, eating brown rice instead of refined grains like white rice may even help you lose weight.
 Brown rice is a versatile carb that can be eaten at any time of day.

 Any way you choose to eat this healthy whole grain, you will be making a wise choice for your overall health.